GiuseppeMusillo/giuseppemusillo.github.io/content/research/superman/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-with A. Armand, P. Atwell, J.F.
-Gomes, and Y. Schenk

 We document the influence of media narratives in counteracting racial prejudice by exploring the emergence of socially inclusive narratives in post-WWII U.S. media.
 We exploit an unprecedented experiment that created exogenous exposure to these narratives: in 1946, amid widespread racial divisions,